How LMTX works

 LMTX in clinical trials

-TauRx has completed two Phase 3 trials investigating the safety and efficacy of LMTX in mild to moderate Alzheimer’s disease patients, called TRx-015 and TRx-005.
+TauRx has successfully completed two Phase 3 trials investigating the safety and efficacy of LMTX in mild to moderate Alzheimer’s disease patients, called TRx-015 and TRx-005, however.
 These trials allowed patients to take other therapies alongside LMTX.

 The open-label, randomized, double-blind, placebo-controlled TRx-015 trial (NCT01689246) assessed the safety and efficacy of LMTX in 891 mild to moderate Alzheimer’s disease patients at a low (150mg/day), high (250mg/day), or control (8mg/day) dose for 15 months.
+LMTX is a modified version of methylene blue which can turn urine and feces blue.
+To keep patients from knowing if they were taking the placebo or the drug, a very small dosage of LMTX was given as a placebo to still cause the same coloration response.
 The trial was carried out at 116 sites across North America, Australia, Europe, and Asia.

-The open-label, randomized, double-blind, placebo-controlled TRx-005 trial (NCT01689233) assessed an intermediate dosage of LMTX (200mg/day) or control dosage (8mg/day) in 800 mild Alzheimer’s disease patients for 18 months.
+The open-label, randomized, double-blind, placebo-controlled TRx-005 trial (NCT01689233) assessed an intermediate dosage of LMTX (200mg/day) versus a control dosage (8mg/day) in 800 mild Alzheimer’s disease patients for 18 months.
 The trial took place at 98 sites in North America, Europe, and Australia.

 The main measures of efficacy for both trials was the change in performance on two scales: the Alzheimer’s disease assessment scale-cognitive subscale (ADAS-cog11) and the modified Alzheimer’s disease cooperative study–activities of daily living (ACDS-ADL).
 Secondary outcomes involved measuring changes in brain volume by MRI and changes in brain glucose uptake, a measure of brain activity.
 This aimed to assess the potential effect of LMTX on slowing neurodegeneration.